Chandelier

-Chandeliers are distinct from pendant lights, as they usually consist of multiple lamps and hang in branched frames, whereas pendant lights hang from a single cord and only contain one or two lamps with fewer decorative elements.
-Due to their size, they are often installed in hallways, living rooms, staircases, lounges, and dining rooms.
-However, miniature chandeliers also exist, which can be installed in smaller spaces such as bedrooms or small living spaces.
-The most typical places for larger chandeliers are churches or cathedrals.
+Although chandeliers have been called candelabras, chandeliers can be distinguished from candelabras which are designed to stand on tables or the floor, while chandeliers are hung from the ceiling.
+They are also distinct from pendant lights, as they usually consist of multiple lamps and hang in branched frames, whereas pendant lights hang from a single cord and only contain one or two lamps with few decorative elements.
+Due to their size, they are often installed in large hallways and staircases, living rooms, lounges, and dining rooms, often as focus of the room.
+Small chandeliers can be installed in smaller spaces such as bedrooms or small living spaces, while large chandeliers are typically installed in the grand rooms of buildings such as halls and lobbies, or in religious buildings such as churches, synagogues or mosques.